jdmanalyst/Resume-/README.md

 ## 📄 Overview

-This resume presents the academic background, certifications, and career aspirations of **Joe Dennis U. Mauricio**, an aspiring cybersecurity professional.
-The document highlights relevant training, education, and skills that align with a future role in cybersecurity and IT-related fields.
+This resume outlines the academic background, certifications, and technical skills of **Joe Dennis U. Mauricio**, an aspiring cybersecurity professional.
+It is intended for internship and entry-level roles in cybersecurity, IT, and networking.

 ## 🎯 Career Objective

-To obtain a cybersecurity position where I can leverage my knowledge in networking and programming to secure systems and protect data.
-I am eager to contribute to cybersecurity-focused initiatives, gain practical experience, and develop professionally in a dynamic tech environment.
+To secure a cybersecurity role where I can apply my knowledge in networking and programming to help protect systems and data.
+I am eager to contribute to security-focused projects, gain hands-on experience, and grow professionally in a dynamic and evolving tech environment.

 ## 👤 Personal Information